thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Adding Widgets Bundle

-If the system administrator adds a new widgets bundle, it automatically becomes a system one.
+When a system administrator adds a new widgets bundle, it automatically becomes a system widgets bundle.
-It means that only he can delete, edit, and add widget into the bundle.
+It means that only they can delete, edit, and add widget to the bundle.
-Tenant administrators can create widgets bundles as well.
-In this case, they have permissions to modify created bundles.
+Tenant administrators can create widget bundles as well.
+In this case, they have permission to modify already created bundles.
 You can always implement and add your widgets by following this [guide](/docs/{{docsPrefix}}user-guide/contribution/widgets-development/).

 To add a new widgets bundle, you should: